rtitung95/rtitung95.github.io/_pages/home.md

 # Background
 ---
-I am a Computing and Information Sciences Ph.D. candidate at Rochester Institute of Technology, working with Professor [Cecilia O. Alm](https://www.rit.edu/clasp/directory/coagla-cecilia-alm) in the [Computational Linguistics and Speech Processing Lab (CLaSP)](https://www.rit.edu/clasp/).
+I am a Visiting Assistant Professor in School of Psychology and Cognitive Science at Rochester Institute of Technology.
+I teach Natural Langauge Technology, Large Language Models, Language Technology, Fundamentals of AI and other related courses.
 My research focuses on interactive machine learning and federated learning for multimodal affective computing.
 <br/><br/>

 # Research Interests